JochenSieg/microminer_utils/Readme.md

  ```

 Download the [NAOMI suite](https://uhh.de/naomi) to get the MicroMiner executable and package.
-Follow instructions in the MicroMiner package to set up a search index.
+Follow instructions in the MicroMiner package readme file.

 Set paths and parameters in [config.ini](config.ini) accordingly.